 An inside update on services provided by the University of Illinois Foundation

-In addition to the new roles, the Executive Operations Team (EOT) has approved a new policy for inactive users of TED and OnBase.
-The details as stated in the March UIF Advancement Insider are below:
+As stated in previous versions of the UIF Advancement Insider, the Executive Operations Team (EOT) has approved a new policy for inactive users of TED and OnBase.
+This policy is targeted to begin being enforced next month, November 2020.
+The details of the policy are below:

 - For Student Employees—Accounts will be deleted at the end of each semester unless the student’s supervisor (the person who signed his/her Access Request Form) indicates access should continue.
 The supervisor will receive emails asking if access should continue on the 15th and 30th day of the month before the end of each semester, and on the 5th day of the month in which the semester will end.
 If access is deleted, submission of a new Access Request Form will be required if access is still needed.